EliAndrewC/l7r/setting/l7r.md

 A huge part of what makes this kind of desert trip difficult is that even if there's enough groundwater to provide for all of the humans and animals making the trip, it may be impossible to pull a sufficient quantity of that water out of the existing wells fast enough to keep a large force supplied.
 For this reason, most of the Unicorn who returned did not do so along the Ki Rin Trail (although many did).
 Most traveled north of Medin al Salaat before heading east.
 (When Gaheris finally invades, probably sometime next year, he will likely take this same route in reverse, ultimately approaching Medin al Salaat from north to south rather than from east to west.)

 However, not all Unicorn took these routes, and some journeyed south, especially the Moto, whose ancestral homelands are, according to the Chai Sedo library, to the southwest of Medin al Salaat.
-(This source takes the conventional wisdom that the Moto are not from here but were recruited by the Unicorn clan while they ruled Medin al Salaat, and that some of the Moto came here for the first time 200 years ago.
+(This source takes the conventional wisdom that the Moto are not from here but were recruited by the Unicorn Clan while they ruled Medin al Salaat, and that some of the Moto came here for the first time 200 years ago.
 Places like Karakoru and Bodi Kaikhan are described as having been Unicorn holdings which were granted to the Moto after the Unicorn returned.)
 In particular, many Moto are said to have traveled south along routes towards the Ivory Kingdom before heading northeast to reach the southern end of the Twilight Mountains.

 A large contingent of these Moto are said to have run out of water and in desperation entered the Shadowlands, where they were corrupted.
 Some of them are said to have tried to return to the Empire anyway, where their former kinsmen turned them away.
 The Vindicator Moto declared themselves enemies of the Dark Moto, and each Vindicator swears a vow to his ancestors during his gempukku to always oppose the forces of the Shadowlands and the Dark Moto in particular.

 The Dark Moto are now mainly known to the Crab Clan, who occasionally encounter these skeletal riders, who like to prey upon raiding parties returning from successful (or unsuccessful) raids on goblins and ogres in the Shadowlands.
 The Dark Moto usually attempt to recruit wounded legionnaires, especially those dying or who have become permanently tainted during their mission, promising immortality and power and the opportunity to do battle against oni in their home turf in Jigoku.

-The most characteristic appeal made by Dark Moto trying to recruit wounded legionnaires usually involves some combination of threats (join us or die) and the promise that their work benefits the Crab clan, by stopping Oni Lords such as the Maw before they are able to even enter the Shadowlands to threaten humanity.
+The most characteristic appeal made by Dark Moto trying to recruit wounded legionnaires usually involves some combination of threats (join us or die) and the promise that their work benefits the Crab Clan, by stopping Oni Lords such as the Maw before they are able to even enter the Shadowlands to threaten humanity.

 Platoons who successfully turn away the Dark Moto without anyone joining their ranks are often told that "The day will come when you seek us out to beg for our assistance" though it is unclear whether this refers to any particular future threat or merely references the general inevitability of death.